chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 ## OSS Governance ⚖️

 As an open source project grows and the number of stakeholders increase, you need structured ways to make decisions and share responsibility.
-"Governance models" are the formal rules or informal convensions that define key roles and responsibilities for certain members in the community.
+"Governance models" are the formal rules or informal conventions that define key roles and responsibilities for certain members in the community.

 It's important to understand the governance model when you contribute to any OSS project.
 The governance model is how you identify the best community members to comment on and approve major changes to various parts of the project.
 If you're interested in becoming a long-term contributor, the governance model is also your reference for how to take on more responsibility in the project.